Edgware Road Tube schemes

-Edgware Road Tube schemes covers a number of proposals to build an underground railway in London, UK at the end of the 19th century.
-Each scheme envisaged building some form of rail tunnel along the Edgware Road in north-west London towards Victoria railway station.
+There were a number of proposals to build an underground railway along the Edgware Road in north-west London, England, at the end of the 19th century.
+Each scheme envisaged building some form of rail tunnel under Edgware Road towards Victoria railway station.

 These proposals were made at a time of intensive railway construction, following projects such as City and South London Railway.
 Like several other proposals at the time, such as the City and Brixton Railway, none of the Edgware Road schemes came to fruition.

 Edgware Road and Victoria Railway

 The Edgware Road and Victoria Railway (ER&VR) was an early scheme for an underground railway under the Edgware Road.
 The promoters sought to raise capital of £1.2 million (£ today) to cover the estimated railway construction costs of £920,000 and the cost of constructing a dedicated power station for the railway at the Paddington Basin.

 The ER&VR was planned to run on a north-west-to-south-east axis, more or less following the route of the Edgware Road.
 Beginning in the north, a surface-level depot was planned near the location of the present-day Brondesbury Park.
 Trains were to run into a tunnel to the first station.
 Passing south-east, the stations planned were: